person-al/person-al.github.io/_posts/2022-05-08-🌳-how-i-publish-my-zettelkasten.md

 ## set-up steps
 Set up is pretty easy and took 3 steps:
 1. Set up a Github Pages account with a basic website and theme.
-2. Create a folder in your vault that contains everything I want published
+2. Create a folder in your vault that contains everything you want published
 3. Set up obdye

 ### 1. set up Github Pages